TrivadisPF/data-mesh-hackathon/documentation/SetupShowcase.md

 The Kafka topics have been automatically created by `jikkou`.

-To deploy the the Avro schemas to the schema registry, perform
+To deploy the Avro schemas to the schema registry, perform

 ```bash
 export DATAPLATFORM_IP=${DOCKER_HOST_IP}